Meet the Team

 She began her career as a Registered Behavior Technician (RBT) at BFC and is now excited to transition into the classroom in a teaching role.
 In her free time, Makayla enjoys sipping coffee, listening to music, and reading a good book.
 She is deeply passionate about education and is committed to making a meaningful, positive impact in the lives of her students.

-Emerging Skills Classroom Teacher
+Step-Up Classroom Teacher

 Menu